LucyHeath/Lay-by/README.md

 ```

 ### Add and edit location pages
 The form is used to edit a location that the user has added.
-The form fields are populated with the location data with the GET request, and data is sent to the API wihtthe PUT request.
+The form fields are populated with the location data with a GET request, and data is sent to the API with a PUT request.
 The request must check the user is authenticated to make the request.
 Once complete the user is navigated to their newly updated location.
-Note `LocationForm.js` is a reuseable component brought in to both the add and edit pages."Add location" button is located in the user profile, where as the "Edit location" button is on the location page itself.
+Note `LocationForm.js` is a reuseable component brought in to both the add and edit pages.
+The ”Add location" button is located in the user profile, whereas the "Edit Location" button is on the location page itself.

 ![Screenshot 2023-01-06 at 17 32 00](https://user-images.githubusercontent.com/114397080/211065951-82b426a5-b688-4bd9-8f7e-19a6722c0929.png)